The Facts Behind Senior Hunger17 minute read

 While food insecurity rates dropped closer to and above the poverty line, the report clarifies that “hunger cuts across the income spectrum.”
 More than 50 percent of seniors who are at-risk of being food insecure live above the poverty line.

-Craig Gundersen, a professor at the University of Illinois and food security expert, says that the main areas where food security is increasing the most is among Americans making less than $30,000 per year and those between the ages of 60 and 69.
+Craig Gundersen, a professor at the University of Illinois and food security expert, says that the main areas where food insecurity is increasing the most is among Americans making less than $30,000 per year and those between the ages of 60 and 69.

-Gundersen credits the increase in food insecurity rates to many things, but primarily there was a decrease in wages and overall net worth after the recession in the late 2000s.
+Gundersen blames the increase in food insecurity rates to many things, but primarily there was a decrease in wages and overall net worth after the recession in the late 2000s.
 Many seniors lost mass amounts of money when the stock markets crashed, and as they’re entering retirement, they didn’t have the time to recover.
 “Most of them can’t rely on Social Security income, and can’t receive Medicare until they are 65,” Gundersen said.

 A Census Bureau report from 2011 notes that about 15 percent of seniors (about one in six) live in poverty, based on a “supplemental poverty measure” that adjusts the poverty level to modern day living expenses.
 This is important because you are more likely to develop an illness like cancer or heart disease—both often linked to your overall health— when you live in poverty.